 Airwallex provides multi-currency business bank accounts for modern companies.
 Photo: Airwallex

 Airwallex is an Australian origin fintech offering business banking services for companies since 2015.
-Although not yet quite as well-known as Wise, they definitely have a solid, competitive product.
+Although not yet quite as well-known as Wise, they definitely have a solid, competitive product which they have improved and expanded significantly in recent years.

 Just like Wise, they offer an integration with Xero for a better accounting experience.
-They will sync your records hourly, and batch payments are also supported for more convenience.
+They will sync your records frequently, and batch payments are also supported for more convenience.

 Every employee can have their own virtual card and logins to keep better track of spendings.
-Card spending limits default to US$ 10,000, but can be increased on request.
-Physical cards and Apple Pay & Google Pay are currently only available in Australia, Hong Kong, Singapore, the United Kingdom, and the United States.
+Physical cards and Apple Pay & Google Pay are currently available in Australia, New Zealand, Hong Kong, Singapore, the United Kingdom, the United States, Canada, and EU/EEA customers.

 Special offer: